Five killed as air strike hits Yemen school

 -

-Five killed as air strike hits Yemen schoolBy AFPJanuary 10, 2017Latest : World
+Five killed as air strike hits Yemen schoolJanuary 11, 2017Print : World

 SANAA: An air strike by the Saudi-led coalition on a primary school in rebel-held northern Yemen on Tuesday killed five people including two children, medical and military sources said.

-In August, an air strike on a Koranic school in Saada province, a rebel stronghold in the far north, killed 10 children and wounded 28 other people, prompting a UN call for a swift investigation.

-But a probe commissioned by the coalition claimed that the closest targets hit by warplanes were 10 kilometres (six miles) away from the school.
-Amnesty International and Human Rights Watch have called on Washington, London and Paris to stop their deliveries of bombs and other weapons to Riyadh because of concerns over civilian casualties.
+But a probe commissioned by the coalition claimed that the closest targets hit by warplanes were 10 kilometres away from the school.

-More than 7,000 people have been killed in Yemen since the coalition launched its intervention, many of them civilians killed in its air strikes.
-Washington has scaled back its logistics and intelligence support for the coalition´s air war because of concerns about its targeting.